 - Monthly payments straight to your PayPal account.

 - You don’t need to be a Kinsta customer to take part in the affiliate program.

-And being as we want to follow best practices for SEO, your affiliate links are automatically generated with “nofollow” attributes.
+And being as you want to follow best practices for SEO, your affiliate links are automatically generated with “nofollow” attributes.
 This ensures you don’t drop a dofollow affiliate link in your footer, which is a big no-no when it comes to Google.

 A lot of what Kinsta does is based purely on client feedback.
 So you can expect their affiliate program to keep improving.
 I would love to hear what you think about it.
 Have you signed up yet?
 Are there any features you think Kinsta is missing?